NYPD Officer Will Not Face Federal Criminal Charges In Eric Garner's Death

 "Let me say as clear and equivocally as I can that Mr. Garner's death was a tragedy," Richard Donoghue, U.S. attorney for the Eastern District of New York, said at a news conference.
 "But these unassailable facts are separate and distinct from whether federal crime has been committed.
 And the evidence here does not support charging police Officer Daniel Pantaleo with a federal criminal civil rights violation."

 Donoghue said none of the officers involved in Garner's death in 2014 on Staten Island, N.Y., would face charges.
-That decision, he said, is the result of a yearslong and "exhaustive" investigation.
+That decision, he said, is the result of a years-long and "exhaustive" investigation.

 Garner's dying words, "I can't breathe," became a national rallying cry and a flashpoint in the Black Lives Matter movement.
-Garner is black, and Pantaleo is white.
+Garner was black, and Pantaleo is white.

-The decision not to file criminal charges prompted immediate criticism from New York officials.
+The Justice Department decision not to file criminal charges prompted immediate criticism.

+Eric Garner's daughter, Emerald Garner, reacted to the announcement in an emotional video captured by Spectrum News NY1.

+"Fire him," she said, noting that she has continuously watched footage of her father dying over the past five years.

 "Today's inaction reflects a DOJ that has turned its back on its fundamental mission — to seek and serve justice," said New York Attorney General Letitia James.
 "In memory of Eric Garner and all others who have lost their lives unjustly, we will continue to fight for reforms to a criminal justice system that remains broken."